 BSD Medical/Pyrexar Hyperthermia System

-STORY: Hyperthermia systems have very limited demand and are not in wide circulation on secondary market.
+Hyperthermia systems have very limited demand and are not in wide circulation on secondary market.
 These conditions limit the pool of prospective buyers.
 In addition, our client requested this sale around the time that BSD Medical filed for bankruptcy.
-After several weeks of work, we negotiated a buyout with a company that acquired BSD's hyperthermia assets.
+After several weeks of work, we negotiated a buyout with the company that acquired BSD's hyperthermia assets.
 Our client received payment before system was picked up.

 Maquet Getinge Group CardioHelp